 It depends on whether the out-of-state employee will work at your New York location.
 If the employee only works outside of New York, the training mandate does not apply.
 If, however, the employee spends part of their time in New York, you need to provide the training.
 According to the New York government site, employees who work a portion of their time in New York, even if they are based in another state, must be trained to the state’s standards (see A7 in the “Training” section of the FAQs).

 If you have employees in New York and California, one option is to provide California training, with some added content related to New York (state and city) law, to employees in both states.
-Since California’s training content requirements are more robust than New York’s, you might use this strategy to streamline your training.
+Since California’s sexual harassment training requirements are more robust than New York’s, you might use this strategy to streamline your training.
 For example, in California, training must include guidance on abusive conduct, gender identity, gender expression, and sexual orientation.

 There are, however, four exceptions you should note: